akvkikuchi/datasciencecoursera-helloworld/README.md

 # hello-world
 Data scientist toolbox coursera
-# Akira Kikuchi in Mapua
+# As a student
 ## Competitive
-My years in Mapua became competitive and steadfast.
-I always assured the best things happen in me but this midset damaged my social and emotional aspects.
+I became competitive and steadfast.
 ## Focused
-I only focued on my academic field.
+I only focued on my academics.
 I felt tired but I did my best.
 ## Determined
 I want to have the best possible outcome so I did my best in the things I do.